robertsweetman/module_4/mdbook/src/3_data_product.md

 We've indexed common query patterns (date ranges, status, value), which keeps performance well within acceptable limits.
 Additional optimization becomes relevant only at 100,000+ records or with real-time requirements - neither applies to our use case.

-(REF: quote about postgres perf here)
+We are going nowhere _near_ postgresql's limits (www.postgresql.org, n.d)

 ### Security

 **Who has access?**
-Role-Based Access Control (RBAC) splits access into groups and ensure "least privilege" (REF: needed)
+Role-Based Access Control (RBAC) splits access into groups and ensure "least privilege" (Microsoft RBAC, 2024)

 For example we'd give Sales "read" access to everything but only "write" access to bid submissions fields and Management would get "read all" and so on.
-(REF: expand this?)

-Only authorized individuals have access using Azure AD integration with Single Sign-On (SSO) and Multi-Factor authentication (REF:).
+Only authorized individuals have access using Azure AD integration with Single Sign-On (SSO) and mandatory Multi-Factor authentication (najshahid, 2025).
 Access should be auditable in the logs alongside other database activity.

 **Data Protection**
-All data should be encrypted at rest and in transit using TLS 1.3 or higher with API keys and secrets held in secure storage like Azure Key Vault with automated key rotation built in.
-(REF:)
+All data should be encrypted at rest and in transit using TLS 1.3 or higher with API keys and secrets held in secure storage like Azure Key Vault with automated key rotation built in.  (msmbaldwin, n.d.)

 **Application Security**
 Input validation prevents things like SQL injection attacks and XSS (cross site scripting) while rate limiting on any API's prevent miss-use.

 **Network Security**
 The database should NOT be publically available on the web.
 If we _do_ happen to need this we should at least enable DDOS protection on any public IP/ports.
-Use Network Security Groups with a port/source whitelist and also put everything behind a NAT Gateway.
+Use Network Security Groups with a port/source whitelist and also put everything behind a NAT Gateway (asudbring, 2023)

 **Compliance & Governance**
 Enlist a third party carries out an annual independent security audit and there should be an incident response plan for responding to a possibl data breach.